Words by Cara Williams, Photography by Clay Dolan

 Sometimes the best things in life take you by surprise.
 Kerry and Brian were staunch city-dwellers when they were approached by friends to housesit their waterfront home in Lora Bay.
 It was there that the couple happened upon a real estate pamphlet advertising a magnificent stone manor overlooking Georgian Bay.
 Just shy of 7,000 square feet, The Breakers is a landmark in Collingwood, sits adjacent to Sunset Point, and boasts 180° views of the water.
 Kerry was smitten, while Brian was unconvinced.
 “I was forbidden to tell our friends about the listing,” remembers Kerry.
 “Until we had decided not to buy it.”
 Of course, every one of the couple’s friends recognized the house—it’s hard to miss with its commanding stone façade, stately windows and a trio of Juliette balconies.
 After some cajoling from their peers the couple revisited the idea, made an offer and promptly sold their city home in The Beaches.

-For over 100 years, seasoned Collingwood locals knew The Breakers as a ramshackle wooden bungalow that sat across from the main beach at Sunset Point.
-Built in the late 1800s as a private cottage, it served as a hotel for a time.
-Various rumours hint at a nefarious past—some even suggesting The Breakers was a safehouse for Chicago mobsters in prohibition days.
+For over a decade, Collingwood locals knew The Breakers as a bedraggled bungalow across from Sunset Point.
+Built at the turn of the century, rumours hint at a sinister past—some even suggesting The Breakers was a safehouse for Chicago mobsters in prohibition days.
 The former owners demolished the original structure and construction on the new incarnation of The Breakers began in 2009.

 When Kerry and Brian took possession, they introduced design cues from their extensive travels and active lifestyles, blending European elegance with relaxed sensibilities.
 Such features include multiple conversation areas, four fireplaces, a stone-walled wine cellar, a home theater, gym, and large stone terraces that overlook Georgian Bay.
 While Kerry and Brian claim to disagree on their preferred aesthetic, the interior of the home is an eclectic and interesting melding of their tastes.
 “Brian likes textures, details and is the art collector in the family,” says Kerry.
 “I’m more about clean lines.”